vaibhav-ap/Docs/README.md

 #### Execution Step

-1. To remove already compiled binaries, and to install required binaries, use maven for each package:
+1. To remove already compiled binaries, use maven `clean` for each package:

    ```shell
    $> mvn clean